hikchoi/cerebrarium/vault/cerebrarium.dev.opensource.projects.dendron.md

     - `getVaultByNotePathV4`
         - using this against a non-vault file will raise an exception.
         - is using a try/catch block for control flow something people do in js/ts?

+**2021-02-13 9:38 PM**
+- picking up a mid sized task. [#466](https://github.com/dendronhq/dendron/issues/446)
+- should implement a FoldingRangeProvider for frontmatter.